All Episodes

 That's false advertising.

-Who's afraid of lab grown meat?
+Who's afraid of lab-grown meat?

-Science created immortal human lipid cells.
+Science has created immortal human lipid cells.

-Now let's talk about in most of these companies how they're producing it.
+Now, let's talk about in most of these companies how they're producing it.

 Growth hormone, immortal cell lines.